hedyhli/starcli/README.md

   -u, --user TEXT                 Search for trending repositories by username --auth TEXT                     GitHub personal access token in the format
                                   'username:password'.
+  -P, --pager                     Use $PAGER to page output. (put -r in $LESS
-  --debug                         Turn on debugging mode --help                          Show this message and exit.
+                                  to enable ANSI styles) --debug                         Turn on debugging mode --help                          Show this message and exit.
 ```